vchavali/svadhyayam.github.io/tcm-1.1.1.annotation.md

 Now, recall that introspection can be either <span class="annotation refn" data-v="sec 5/option 3">inferential or noninferential</span>.
 Here, we're only considering noninferential accounts of introspection.
 The second paragraph in the above passage deals with inferential accounts.

 Say someone observes a red apple.
-Let's call the mental state of that observer M1.
-What does introspection tell us about M1?
+Let's call the mental state of that observer *M*.
+What does introspection tell us about *M*?

 It tells us that:

-1. referant(M1) = apple
+1. referant(*M*) = apple
-2. mode(M1) = red
+2. mode(*M*) = red
-2. is-recollection(M1) = false
+2. is-recollection(*M*) = false

-In other words, we learn about the properties of M1.
+In other words, we learn about the properties of *M*.

-But factuality isn't just about the relationships between M1 and one object or another.
+But factuality isn't just about the relationships between *M* and one object or another.
 It's about those objects being in a certain relationship with *each other*.
 But, if the relation between referant and mode is not already present as a part of the observation, it can't be reflected in introspection.
 Since all that introspection—or, at least <span class="annotation refn" data-v="sec 5/option 2">simple introspection</span>—tells us about the contents of an observation is what that observation presents to us in the first place.

 What this means is that the original observation must have, *as part of its content*, not just a referant and a mode, but their relationship as well.
 In other words, for an observation to be detected as factual, in introspection; it must *present* a fact.
 It isn't sufficient for its structure to merely correspond to a fact.
 In the next passage, Gaṅgēśa provides an account of what it means for an observation to "present a fact".